ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-play-store).md

 In this section, you will prepare the SD card data necessary for the MSET9 exploit to trigger.

-1. Power on your console **with your SD card inserted**
-1. Open Mii Maker
-1. Wait for your console to reach the "Welcome to Mii Maker" screen, then exit Mii Maker
-    + You may see [this screen](/images/screenshots/mset9/mii-extdata.png), which indicates the necessary data has been created
-    + If you just reach the normal Mii Maker screen, exit Mii Maker and continue to the next step
-1. Power off your console
 1. Insert your SD card into your phone/tablet/computer
 1. Copy everything from the Release `.zip` to the root of your SD card, overwriting any existing files:
     + Open ZArchiver